This article explains how to enable and use the Hornetsecurity signature for outgoing emails, and how to identify any signed emails.

 No matter what direction, you can see the used signature from within the Control Panel.
 To do so, perform these steps:

-2. Locate the appropriate email from the Workspace and open “Infos”
+2. Locate the appropriate email within the Email Live Tracking

-If signed properly, you will find „crypt=smime/crypt“ from the reason field.
+3. Open the email header.
+If signed properly, you will find „crypt=smime/crypt“.